 The formally framed pictures in the museum and the spaces between them were beautifully reflected in this candid shot of a mother holding her daughter to look down into the well of the museum at the reception desk below.

-And finally, as we waited in the late afternoon gloom for the train home, I noticed these illuminated panels in the floor of the platform, and the patterns created on them by the marks of travellers’ boots.
+And finally, as we waited in the late afternoon gloom for the train home, I noticed these illuminated panels.
+They are set in the floor of the platform.
+I was fascinated to see the patterns created on them by the marks of travellers’ boots.

 This article was written for the #Blogg52 challenge.